taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 This pipeline has one job with four tasks.

 The first task outputs a file with the date to the `the-ouput` directory. `the-output` is mapped to the new name `demo-disk`.
 The artifact `demo-disk` is now available in the rest of the [job plan](https://concourse-ci.org/jobs.html#schema.job.plan) for future [step](https://concourse-ci.org/jobs.html#steps)s to take as inputs.
+The remaining steps do this in various ways.

 The second task reads and prints the contents of the file under the new name `demo-disk`.